SimonBuechner/GuitarStringEstimation/README.md

 ## Description
 A project developed at IEM Graz during WS24/25.
 It uses YMT3 as a base for an algorithm for guitar string estimation on acoustic guitars.

-This repository implements a system for automatic recognition and assignment of played guitar strings in audio recordings based on the [YourMT3](https://github.com/mimbres/YourMT3) model.
+This repository implements a system for automatic recognition and assignment of played guitar strings in audio recordings based on the [YourMT3](https://github.com/mimbres/YourMT3) model for F0-tracking.
+It is currently WIP and further instructions and restructuring will follow.

 ## Installation